aritrey/Amazon-Crawler/README.md

 The link to the page is: https://www.amazon.com.br/gp/bestsellers/book/ref=zg_bs_nav_0

 The program writes the information about the book in the console.
-It gives information about: title, author, price, type of cover.
+It gives information about: title, author, price and type of cover.

 It also has the data ranking, Number of Reviews and release date.